Alzheimer’s and Neurology: Understanding Brain Changes

 Alzheimer’s disease significantly changes the functions of the brain, leading to memory loss and a decline in cognitive abilities.

-This neurodegenerative condition causes a notable deterioration of neurons, resulting in a progressive impairment of memory along with emotional effects and changes in lifestyle.
+This neurodegenerative condition a notable deterioration of neurons, resulting in a progressive impairment of memory along with emotional effects and changes in lifestyle.

 The emotional impact is substantial; individuals often experience an increased vulnerability to depression, anxiety, and frustration due to ongoing cognitive degeneration.